 Mark Twain Theatre Department Events and Fundraisers:

-Auditions: Thursday, December 9 (subject to change - pay attention to the TwainTV morning news for announcements)
+Auditions: Thursday, December 15 (subject to change - pay attention to the TwainTV morning news for information and announcements on how to sign up for auditions)

 Check back in early January for the link to purchase tickets

-Auditions: February 7 and 8.
-Students must attend both audition days to be eligible for casting. (dates subject to change - pay attention to the TwainTV morning news for announcements in January)
+Auditions: February 6 and 7.
+Students only need to attend one audition day to be eligible for casting. (dates subject to change - pay attention to the TwainTV morning news in January for announcements and information on how to sign up for auditions.)

 Twain Theatre Receives Superior Rating at 2020 VTA Conference